 The lineup changes somewhat each year, but the event includes daily Viking sword fighting, storytelling and lectures, a performance by a Viking jester, archery and ax throwing, performances by Viking bands, a market and, of course, a Viking feast.
 It's one of the most popular annual events in Iceland.

 History and Getting to the Festival

-According to Regína Hrönn Ragnarsdóttir, writing on the blog, Guide to Iceland, the Viking Festival in Hafnarfjordur was first held in 1995 and is one of the oldest and largest festivals of its kind in Iceland.
+According to Regína Hrönn Ragnarsdóttir in her Guide to Iceland, the Viking Festival in Hafnarfjordur was first held in 1995 and is one of the oldest and largest festivals of its kind in Iceland.
 During the event, "Vikings sell handmade stuff, fur, roast a lamb, fight, dance, tell stories and show us the ways of living of the old Vikings," says Ragnarsdóttir, who is an area resident.